The Berkeley Arms Tewkesbury

 Location Map or Food Menu or What's On

-New hosts Ron & Trish are keen to give you the warmest welcome, they love the 11th century history of the Berkeley and the heritage of the town.
+New hosts Ron & Trish and Sue and Kynver are keen to give you the warmest welcome, they love the 11th century history of the Berkeley and the heritage of the town.

 An open log fire typically greets you on colder days.

 Beer, cider and wine tick all the boxes.
-The Berkeley Arms has won Cask Marque accreditation for 4 years and Camra's Good Beer Guides for 2 years, both reflecting high quality.
+Historically The Berkeley Arms has won Cask Marque accreditation for 4 years and in Camra's Good Beer Guides for 2 years, both reflecting high quality.
+2020's accreditations are currently being assessed.

 The ancient stone cellars provide an ideal cool environment for keeping beers and ciders.
 See cellar photos much further down.